-You don't have to reach stalemate with the retailer or manufacturer before you can contact your credit provider - you can make simultaneous claims or just pursue your credit provider.
+You don't have to reach a stalemate with the retailer or manufacturer before you can contact your credit provider - you can make simultaneous claims or just pursue your credit provider.

 Section 75 is particularly useful if the retailer or manufacturer has gone bust or you're getting no response to your letters or phone calls.

 According to the Consumer Protection Act 1987, anyone who’s harmed by an unsafe product can sue the manufacturer - even if you didn’t buy the product yourself.

 You can sue for compensation for death or injury.
 You can also sue for damage or loss of private property caused by faulty goods if the damage amounts to at least £275.